Skip to main content

 Warnings of acyclovir and valacyclovir

 Both acyclovir and valacyclovir are contraindicated in patients with a history of hypersensitivity to either drug.
-Cautions should also be used if a patient has had a previous reaction to famciclovir, ganciclovir, penciclovir, or valganciclovir as there is a chance for cross-sensitivity between these drugs.
+Caution should also be used if a patient has had a previous reaction to famciclovir, ganciclovir, penciclovir, or valganciclovir, as there is a chance for cross-sensitivity between these drugs.

 Acyclovir and valacyclovir should also be used cautiously in patients with renal dysfunction.
 Dose adjustments may be necessary to avoid central nervous system (CNS) toxicity.
-Signs of CNS toxicity include agitations, hallucinations, confusion, and delirium.
-These are more likely in the elderly population.
-Good hydration is necessary to avoid precipitation of the drugs in the tubules of the kidneys.
+Signs of CNS toxicity include agitations, hallucinations, confusion, and delirium, which are more likely in the elderly.
+Good hydration is necessary to avoid precipitation of the drugs in the kidney tubules, which could lead to kidney damage.

 Are acyclovir and valacyclovir the same?

-Acyclovir and valacyclovir are closely related chemically, but they are not the same drug.
+Acyclovir and valacyclovir are closely related chemically but are not the same drug.
 Valacyclovir is the prodrug of acyclovir.
-During first-pass metabolism of the oral dosage form, valacyclovir is converted to acyclovir, allowing more active ingredients to be absorbed from oral administration and also allowing more time between doses.
+During first-pass metabolism of the oral dosage form, valacyclovir is converted to acyclovir, allowing more active ingredients to be absorbed from oral administration and more time between doses.

 Is acyclovir or valacyclovir better?

-Acyclovir and valacyclovir are both effective treatments for viral infections arising from the herpes simplex and varicella-zoster virus strains.
+Acyclovir and valacyclovir are effective treatments for viral infections arising from the herpes simplex and varicella zoster virus strains.
 The most clinically significant difference between them may be seen when treating shingles, as valacyclovir leads to a shorter duration of pain and fewer complications related to the eyes.
-An important consideration when choosing between the two treatments is that valacyclovir is dosed fewer times per day than acyclovir which decreases the pill burden for patients and may be easier to manage and remain compliant to treatment regimens.
+An important consideration when choosing between the two treatments is that valacyclovir is dosed fewer times per day than acyclovir, which decreases the pill burden for patients and may be easier to manage and remain compliant with treatment regimens.

 Can I use acyclovir or valacyclovir while pregnant?

 The acyclovir and valacyclovir pregnancy registries have followed outcomes for fetuses exposed to these drugs in utero.
-There has been no drug-associated risk of major birth defects in pregnant women.
+There have been no drug-associated risks of major birth defects in pregnant women.
 There is insufficient data for a link to miscarriages.
 There are, however, known risks to untreated HSV infections during pregnancy.
 Primary herpes infections during the first trimester can cause neonatal chorioretinitis, microcephaly, and skin lesions.

 Can I use acyclovir or valacyclovir with alcohol?